emmajanedrews/base-template/_posts/2018-01-11-what-you-should-think-about-before-you-buy.md

 {% include youtube.html %}

 Purchasing a home is a big investment.
+Finding the right home takes a lot of time, energy, and money, so it’s important to know what you’re really getting into before you make the decision to buy.

 Today, I’d like to talk about some things you should consider when buying a home.

-Today, I’d like to some things you should consider when buying a home.

 {% include pullquote.html %}